armadaproject/armada/CONTRIBUTING.md

 ### Pull Requests

-Likewise, if you have developed a cool new feature or improvement, then send us a pull request!
+Likewise, if you have developed a cool new feature or improvement, then send us a pull request.
 Please try and make sure that this is linked to an [issue](https://github.com/G-Research/armada/issues).

-**Please keep all pull requests on a separate branch!**
+**Please keep all pull requests on a separate branch with proper name!**

 ### Branches